Skip to main content

 Grievance Procedures for Complaints of Sex Discrimination Pursuant to Title IX of the Education Amendments of 1972 and Accompanying Regulations as Defined Within Part 106 of Title 34 of the Code of Federal Regulations

+The District has adopted grievance procedures that provide for the prompt and equitable resolution of complaints made by students, employees, or other individuals who are participating in or attempting to participate in its education program or activity, or by the Title IX Coordinator.
 The purpose of these procedures is to effectuate Title IX’s prohibition against sex discrimination and to respond promptly and supportively to persons alleged to be victimized by sexual harassment, resolve allegations of sexual harassment promptly and accurately under a predictable, fair grievance process that provides due process protections to alleged victims and alleged perpetrators of sexual harassment, and effectively implement remedies for victims.

 Complainants, as defined below, may request that the District initiate the Grievance Procedure or an informal resolution as set forth below for reports of Title IX sexual harassment.

-The District’s Title IX Coordinator is:
+Title IX Coordinator Information

 Name: Michele Glennon, M.Ed.